Coolcate Logo

 The 2 Nuckys

-In the TV series and in real life, Nucky had a wife named Mabel who died young, though in real life, tuberculosis took Mabel, not suicide.
+In the TV series and in real life, Nucky had a wife named Mabel who died young.
+Although in real life, tuberculosis took Mabel, not suicide.
 TV Mabel’s suicide was a reaction to the death of their infant son, while the real Nucky had no children.
 They both remarried eventually after the loss of their wives, but on a different timeline.

 Atlantic City

 Every corruption story has its setting, and Nucky’s was Atlantic City of the Roaring Twenties.
-Atlantic City was established as a summer beach resort in 1854, and it was doing particularly well in the summer months.
-As with any seasonal business, hard times follow in the off season, and Atlantic City was dead in winter.
+Established as a summer beach resort in 1854, Atlantic City did particularly well in the summer months.
+As with any seasonal business, hard times follow in the off season.
+Atlantic City was dead in winter.
 As gambling was illegal in surrounding states, Atlantic City hotel and bar operators began allowing secret back room card tables and other forms of gambling.
-The word spread in certain circles, and soon Atlantic City began to get a reputation.
-But the Prohibition era hit the U.S. in 1920, and what was bad for business everywhere else, became a boon for the struggling town.
-Backroom card games easily became speakeasy bars, and Atlantic City soon became profitable year round.
+The word spread in certain circles, and soon Atlantic City gained a reputation.
+But the Prohibition era hit the U.S. in 1920.
+However, what was bad for business everywhere else, became a boon for the struggling town.
+Backroom card games easily became speakeasy bars, and Atlantic City soon profited year round.

 A Piece of the Action